 Built in the 12th century, St. Stephen’s Cathedral serves as a perfect example of over-the-top Gothic architecture.
 In hindsight, I’m glad I didn’t overwhelm myself with the guided tour and settled for admiring as many details I could: from the main altar to the little chapels that featured elaborate frescoes and statues.

 Outside the cathedral and in the true didactic fashion of religion and capitalism, there is the Graben Shopping Street.
 You’ll be spent looking at the flagship stores of designer labels that find homes in well-preserved historical buildings.
-In the middle of it is The Pestsäule Column, built in the 17th century, the Habsburg’s way of warding off the plague.
+In the middle of it is The Pestsäule Column, built in the 17th century, it’s the Habsburg’s way of warding off the plague.
 A not-so-cheery sentiment for a monument but also very poetic in between the church and the shopping street, don’t you think?